rubocop/ruby-style-guide/README.md

     end
     ```

-* If you really have to, add "global" methods to Kernel and make them private.
+* If you really have to add "global" methods to Kernel, make them private.
 * Use class instance variables instead of global variables.

     ```Ruby